 b.
 These bits are a copy of the CPU interface group enables for the core corresponding to this Redistributor.
 These copies are undefined when ProcessorSleep or ChildrenSleep is set for a core, because the core is presumed to be powered down.
 These copies, which are maintained by Upstream Write packets, can become de-synchronized after an incorrect powerdown sequence.
 This debug register enables you to debug this scenario.
-For more information see the ARM® Generic Interrupt Controller Architecture Specification version 3.0.
+For more information see the ARM® Generic Interrupt Controller Architecture Specification, GIC architecture version 3.0 and version 4.0.